hpimentao/UDRLocalBackup/README.md

     11.The script prints the number of files transferred and the total transfer size.
     12.The script exits.

+To schedule the script you can use a cron job.
+To edit the cron jobs for the current user, open a terminal and type:

+crontab -e

-If you want to schedule the script to run at a different time or frequency, you can use the following syntax:
+If you want to schedule the script to run at a specific time or frequency, you can use the following syntax:

 # ┌───────────── minute (0 - 59)
 # │ ┌───────────── hour (0 - 23)